Ryo-not-rio/Snake-Lingo/README.md

 ## 👨‍💻 Learning algorithm
-This game incorporates a learning algorithm to optimize your learning!
+This game incorporates a simple learning algorithm to optimize your learning!

 Firstly, for each word you are learning, the game will keep showing the word until you get it correct 3 times in a row.

-If you get too many words wrong, you will be shown those words over and over so you're not overloaded with too many words.
+If you get too many words wrong, you will be shown those words over and over so you're not overloaded with too many new words.

 ## 🚀 Future Scope <a name = "future_scope"></a>
 This project would be an ideal mobile application as it is simple and is the type of game you would play on the subway or on the bus.
+Additionally, the game could be adapted for non-native English speakers.

 ## 💻 Downloading the project <a name = "getting_started"></a>